Feedback

 Join our colleagues from America, Australia and South Africa as we explore how they have created universities where staff and students feel they belong and hear some of the trends and policy decisions impacting on higher education more broadly.

-Speakers: Lalit Agarwal, President & Chief Executive Officer representing APPA, Lindokuhle Mzolo, Campus Facilities Manager, University of Johannesburg representing HEFMA and Kate Robertson, Principal Project Manager, University of the Sunshine Coast
+Speakers: Lalit Agarwal, President & Chief Executive Officer representing APPA, Lindokuhle Mzolo, Campus Manager: University of Johannesburg, Immediate Past President and representing HEFMA and Kate Robertson, Principal Project Manager, University of the Sunshine Coast

 representing TEFMA